-HFS Spectrum Protect backup over VPN
+HFS Storage Protect backup over VPN

-Users of the HFS Spectrum Protect service may back up even when they do not have a physical or wireless connection to the University network.
+Users of the HFS Storage Protect service may back up even when they do not have a physical or wireless connection to the University network.
 This may be done via a University VPN.
 There are, however, some important caveats and features of this method of connection, and we strongly encourage you to read the sections below.

 Please note that the HFS CrashPlan service is usually much more suitable for backup from outside the University network, and does not require VPN